 Students coming to UL for Autumn or Spring should select their modules from the list of classes applicable to the semester they plan to study in.

 Detailed information about registering for classes, lectures, tutorials and exams will be covered in the comprehensive orientation programme when you arrive.
-The International Education Division also provides one-to-one advice on request.
+The UL Global team can also provide one-to-one advice on request.

 The University of Limerick operates a modular system with continuous assessment.
 A class/course is called a module.
 A module is a self-contained package of education taught during a single academic semester.
 Visiting students may choose from a wide range of modules and may cross-register between faculties and departments.
 Acceptance on these modules is subject to academic prerequisites, timetabling constraints and ceilings on enrolments.

 The normal course load is 5 modules per semester.
 (30 ECTS Credits)

 The module code is the key in most cases to find out when the class is running.
 Example CU 405 1 CU is the subject area 4 is the type of study – only modules beginning in 4 are offered to study abroad students.
 5 and 6 are postgraduate modules and modules beginning in 2 are certificate courses/access courses.
 05 is just the departments way to distinguish between classes The final digit is the only way to determine which semester it will run in.
 1, 3, 5, 7 are fall semester classes 2, 4, 6, 8 are spring semester classes 1 and 2 are first year classes 3 and 4 are second year classes 5 and 6 are third year classes 7 and 8 are fourth year classes.
 This is the usual key for classes but there can be some exceptions.